FnPIG/data-depth-inference/README.md

 x_lo, x_hi = d_*[-10], d_*[10]
 ```

-### Step 2: Cover the input space with evenly spaces samples
+### Step 2: Cover the input space with evenly spaced samples

 Ideally these samples are generated using a low-discrepancy sampling scheme.